bayeslife/mockserver/README.md

 # Using mockserver

 In the past , a client needed a way to configure, maintain and run mocks.
-I had investigated an approach ([mocked app](https://docs.mulesoft.com/mule-user-guide/v/3.6/configuring-reconnection-strategies))based on nodejs based recorder and mocker but the testers were more comfortable with Soap UI and did have some mechanism to manage and run mocks.
+I had investigated an approach ([mocked app](https://docs.mulesoft.com/mule-user-guide/v/3.6/configuring-reconnection-strategies))based on a nodejs based recorder and mocker but the testers were more comfortable with Soap UI and already had some mechanism to manage and run mocks.

 Then recently they ran into a problem invoking Soap UI mocks over https.
 In investigating a solution for this problem , [Mockserver netty ](https://docs.mulesoft.com/mule-user-guide/v/3.6/configuring-reconnection-strategies) came across my radar.

+Its quite a handy mocking capability and I realized that it is reasonably fully featured.

 ## Proxying from HTTPS to HTTP